Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Special considerations associated with adherence to ARV treatment in infants, children, and adolescents.

-Separate guidelines outline the use of ART in pregnant women with HIV infection (including maternal and infant interventions for prevention of perinatal transmission), ART for nonpregnant adults and postpubertal adolescents with HIV infection, and ARV prophylaxis for those who experience occupational or nonoccupational exposure to HIV.
+Separate guidelines outline the use of antiretroviral therapy (ART) in pregnant women with HIV (including maternal and infant interventions to prevent perinatal transmission), ART for nonpregnant adults and postpubertal adolescents with HIV, and ARV prophylaxis for those who experience occupational or nonoccupational exposure to HIV.
 These guidelines are also available on the AIDSinfo website.

 Basis for Recommendations